maialenz/WetPaws/README.md

 - The imagery will be very important on the site, as it's a way to create warmth and familiarity for the dog owners that use the site.

 - The headers on all the pages will be the same hero image size but different images to create consistency but a separation between the different pages .
 The light navbar will be placed under the logo and above the hero image and will have three linkes to the respective pages.
 The reason for this is to be visually easy to find the links and to immediately direct the user to their selected part of the website.

-- The imagery used in the website will be minimal and small in order to still keep the balance between aesthetic style and information consistent.
+- The rest of the imagery used in the website will be minimal and small in order to still keep the balance between aesthetic style and information consistent.

 ---

 ### **Logo**

 - The logo for site was created using a combination of an online application called [Canva](https://www.canva.com/) and Paint.
 It has a a little paw logo with a background representing a very light blue sea provided by the website itself as part of the creation of the logo and it's a nod to the name of the business itself (WET Paws).
 It was designed in a simple way to represent the reason to be of the business (dog paw) and the name of the business (Wet Paws).

 ---